'We ate each other one by one': The gruesome story of Alexander Pearce the cannibal convict

 Pearce was returned to Sarah Island where he plotted yet another escape with a young convict, Thomas Cox.

-This time, Pearce was captured after just ten days on the run.
-There was no sign of Cox so, once again Pearce told officers he'd killed and cannibalised Cox.
+This time, Pearce was captured after only 10 days on the run.
+There was no sign of Cox.
+Once again Pearce told officers he'd killed and cannibalised Cox.

 It was only when human flesh was found in Pearce's pockets that his grisly story was actually believed.
 Pearce told prison officers he murdered Cox during a heated argument that broke out when they reached a river crossing and Cox admitted he couldn't swim.
-Pearce realised that Cox was a hindrance and a liability.
+Pearce realised Cox was a hindrance and a liability.

 After he murdered Cox, Pearce cannibalised his carcass.
 When he returned to Sarah Island, Pearce was charged with murdering and cannibalising Cox and sentenced to death by hanging.